 - 1. On November 30, 2020, PPL Electric filed its initial Phase IV EE&C Plan with the Commission pursuant to Act 129 and various related Commission orders.
 PPL Electric's Phase IV EE&C Plan included a broad portfolio of energy efficiency and energy education programs and initiatives.
 PPL Electric's portfolio of programs was designed to provide customer benefits and to meet the energy conservation and demand reduction goals set forth in Act 129 and related Commission orders.
 The initial Phase IV EE&C Plan included a range of energy efficiency programs that included every customer sector in PPL Electric's service territory.
-These programs are the key components of a comprehensive electric energy efficiency initiative designed to achieve the Company's required energy conservation and demand reduction goals. - 2.
-The Commission approved PPL Electric's Phase IV EE&C Plan on March 25, 2021.
-See March 2021 Order, pp. 106-07. - 3.
+These programs are the key components of a comprehensive electric energy efficiency initiative designed to achieve the Company's required energy conservation and demand reduction goals. - The Commission approved PPL Electric's Phase IV EE&C Plan on March 25, See March 2021 Order, pp. 106-07. - 3.
 On December 30, 2022, PPL Electric filed a Petition for Approval of Changes to Its Act 129 Phase IV EE&C Plan ("Revision 1"). - 4.
 On April 27, 2023, the Commission entered an Order approving Change Nos.
 1 through 4, 6, and 9 through 11 and referring Change Nos.
 5, 7, and 8 to the Office of Administrative Law Judge for hearings. - 5.
 On June 30, 2023, the Company, Office of Small Business Advocate ("OSBA"), PP&L Industrial Customer Alliance ("PPLICA"), and the Coalition for Affordable Utility Services and Energy Efficiency in Pennsylvania ("CAUSE-PA") filed a Joint Petition for Approval of Settlement of All Issues that resolved fully Revision 1 ("Revision 1 Settlement")

 - 6. On July 25, 2023, the Commission served the Recommended Decision of Deputy Chief Administrative Law Judge Mark A. Hoyer ("ALJ Hoyer") and Administrative Law Judge Emily I. DeVoe ("ALJ DeVoe") recommending approval of the Revision 1 Settlement with modification. - 7.
-On August 24, 2023, the Commission entered an Order adopting the Recommended Decision and approving the Revision 1 Settlement with modification.
+On August 24, 2023, the Commission entered an Order adopting the Recommended Decision and approving the Revision 1 Settlement with modification. - 8.
+On February 8, 2024, PPL Electric filed a Petition for Approval of a Change to Its Act 129 Phase IV EE&C Plan ("Revision 2"). - 9.
+On April 25, 2024, the Commission entered an Order approving Revision 2.

 III.
-PROPOSED MODIFICATIONS TO THE EE&C PLAN
+PROPOSED MODIFICATION TO THE EE&C PLAN